Hayden Sargis

-Hayden Sargis (born May 2, 2002) is an American professional soccer player who plays as a defender for Major League Soccer club D.C.
-United.
+Hayden Sargis (born May 2, 2002) is an American professional soccer player who plays as a defender for MLS Next Pro club Orlando City B, the reserve affiliate of Major League Soccer club Orlando City.

-Club career and early life
+Early career

-Sargis was born in Carson City, Nevada and is Assyrian.
+Sargis was born in Turlock, California.
 Sargis began his career as part of the Sacramento Republic youth academy in 2015.
 While with the academy, Sargis also spent time training at the Barcelona US-based academy in Arizona.
-He then made his first appearance on the bench for the Sacramento Republic first team on August 7, 2019 against Las Vegas Lights.
+He then made his first appearance on the bench for the Sacramento Republic first team on August 7, 2019, against Las Vegas Lights.

+Club career

+Sacramento Republic

 On January 15, 2020, it was announced that Sargis, alongside academy teammate Mario Penagos, had signed a professional contract with the Sacramento Republic in the USL Championship.
-He then made his competitive debut for the club on March 7 against Tulsa.
+He then made his competitive debut for the club on March 7 against FC Tulsa.
 He started and played the entire match as Sacramento Republic drew 1–1.

+D.C.
+United

-On January 24, 2022, Sargis signed with MLS side D.C.
+On January 24, 2022, Sargis signed with Major League Soccer club D.C.
 United on a three-year deal through 2024 with options in 2025 and 2026.
+Sargis made his D.C.
+United debut on April 19, 2022, in a 3–0 victory against Flower City Union in the U.S. Open Cup.

+Loans to Loudoun United, Phoenix Rising, and Las Vegas Lights

 Sargis began the 2022 season on loan to D.C.
 United's reserve squad, Loudoun United FC, where he made his debut on March 13, 2022.
-Sargis made his D.C.
-United debut on April 19, 2022 in a 3–0 victory against Flower City Union in the U.S. Open Cup.

 On September 8, 2022, Sargis joined USL Championship club Phoenix Rising FC on loan for the remainder of the 2022 season.

+D.C.
+United declined his contract option following their 2024 season.

+Orlando City B

+On March 9, 2025, Sargis signed a one-year contract with a club option for 2026 with MLS Next Pro club Orlando City B, the reserve affiliate of Major League Soccer club Orlando City.
+On June 6, Sargis scored his first professional goal and first goal for the club when he opened the scoring in a 3–2 win at Huntsville City.
+On October 28, after the conclusion of the season, Orlando City B chose not to extend Sargis' contract.